Say it ain’t so! We’ll be sad to see you go, but there are always a few good reasons why you might need to uninstall Photoshop.

 You can also uninstall Photoshop manually if for some reason you don’t want to use the Creative Cloud to do so.
 Depending on the Operating System you’re using, how you uninstall it can be different.

-It used to be possible to uninstall Photoshop manually using your operating system’s uninstall process, but if you try to uninstall Photoshop using the Apps settings panel in Windows 10, it will simply launch the Creative Cloud app and start the installation process there, just the way I described in the first section of the post.
+It used to be possible to uninstall Photoshop in Windows manually using your operating system’s uninstall process, but if you try to uninstall Photoshop using the Apps settings panel in Windows 10, it will simply launch the Creative Cloud app and start the installation process there, just the way I described in the first section of the post.

 This probably saves Adobe some time, but it can be a bit confusing to users who are more familiar with the older, standardized method used to uninstall Photoshop.